-Micula's ambiguities are significant because, notwithstanding Achmea and the European Commission's long-standing position that the resolution of investment disputes within the European Union should occur only within the framework of the EU's own legal system, European investors continue to bring treaty claims against EU member states.
-Around 66 such intra-EU claims are currently pending before the International Centre for Settlement of Investment Disputes (ICSID) alone. ^[2] Some of those cases were filed quite recently, even though a majority of EU member states agreed in 2020 to terminate more than 130 intra-EU investment treaties with retroactive effect. ^[3]
+Micula's ambiguities are significant because, notwithstanding Achmea - reaffirmed and further extended by the recent CJEU decisions in Republic of Moldova v Komstroy and Poland v PL Holdings SARL - and the European Commission's long-standing position that the resolution of investment disputes within the European Union should occur only within the framework of the EU's own legal system, European investors continue to bring treaty claims against EU member states.
+Around 56 such intra-EU claims are currently pending before the International Centre for Settlement of Investment Disputes (ICSID) alone.^[2] Some of those cases were filed quite recently, even though a majority of EU member states agreed in 2020 to terminate more than 130 intra-EU investment treaties with retroactive effect.^[3]

-In addition, Micula is significant because enforcement actions in respect of over US\$560 million worth of intra-EU investor-state awards are pending before US federal district courts.
-This article considers the potential implications of the Micula decision for the treatment of intra-EU awards in US federal courts as the European Commission seeks to expand the scope of the Achmea ruling and maintains its hostility to intra-EU investor-state arbitration.
+In addition, Micula is significant because enforcement actions in respect of over US\$690 million worth of intra-EU investor-state awards are pending before US federal district courts.^[4] This article considers the potential implications of the Micula decision for the treatment of intra-EU awards in US federal courts as the European Commission seeks to expand the scope of the Achmea ruling and maintains its hostility to intra-EU investor-state arbitration.